Terkwood/book/src/tech/BUGOUT/welcome_katago.md

 ## A Happy Ending

 There isn't much work left before this subsystem is complete.
-And then, unshackled from the lamentable desire for human interaction, I'll play against my own, new type of friend:  a friend born of silicon of and parallel logic.
+And then, free from the lamentable desire for human interaction, I'll play against my own, new type of friend:  a friend born of silicon of and parallel arithmetic.